Stay Informed About Federal Changes

 Take Action

-• After you receive your preliminary eligibility notice, you review your account and make updates to your application.
+• Review your account and update your application.
 A change in household size, income, or immigration status may change the eligibility result.

 • You may be able to get help paying for your coverage if your information has changed.
 For example, if you expect your 2026 income to be at least $15,650 for an individual or at least $32,150 for a family of four, you should update your information.Changes to household size or immigration status could also impact your eligibility.
 The Health Connector will take your most up-to-date information and see if you qualify for Health Connector programs, MassHealth programs, or the Health Safety Net (HSN).